A class of open surfaces with algorithmically solvable homeomorphism problem: From automata to admissible trees

 In order to describe the space of ends of the surface $M(\calx)$, take a finite alphabet $A$ with as many letters as arrows in $\calx$, and assign a letter to each arrow.
 We give the set $A^\nn$ of infinite words in $A$ the product topology.
 The space of ends of the surface $M(\calx)$ is homeomorphic to the subset $E\subset A^\nn$ consisting of words which can be read by starting from $X_0$ and following the arrows.

-To each finite word $w=a_1\cdots a_n\in E$ we can associate the number $k$ such that $w$ leads to $X_k$, and the subset $E_w$ of $E$ of words whose prefix is $w$ and whose other letters correspond to loops around $X_k$.
-There are three cases: if there is no such loop, then of course $E_w$ is empty; if there is one, then $E_w$ is a singleton; otherwise, $E_w$ is a Cantor set, no matter how many loops around $X_k$ there are.
-This follows from the well-known fact that the Cantor set is the only totally discontinuous compactum without isolated points.
+To each prefix $w=a_1\cdots a_n$ of each word in $E$ we can associate the number $k$ such that $w$ leads to $X_k$, and the subset $E_w$ of $E$ of words whose prefix is $w$ and whose other letters correspond to loops around $X_k$.
+There are three cases: if there is no such loop, then $E_w$ is empty; if there is one, then $E_w$ is a singleton; otherwise, $E_w$ is a Cantor set, no matter how many loops around $X_k$ there are.
+This follows from the well-known fact that the Cantor set is the only totally disconnected compactum without isolated points.
 Hence we see that the number of loops around some building block is irrelevant as soon as it is greater than or equal to $2$.

-We are going to use this observation in order to associate to a planar topological $2$-automaton $\calx$ a simpler combinatorial structure from which the space of ends of $M(\calx)$ can be reconstructed.
-To this end, we introduce three formal symbols $*,O,\Theta$.
-To a planar topological automaton $\calx$ we associate a decorated graph $(G,f)$, where $G$ is a finite directed graph endowed with a base vertex, called the \bydef{root}, and $f$ is a map from the set of all vertices of $G$ to the set $\{*,O,\Theta\}$, in such a way that the root has image $*$.

-Vertices of $G$ correspond to the building blocks $X_k$, the root being $X_0$.
-Edges of $G$ correspond to arrows $f_i$ which are not loops.
-The image of a vertex by $f$ is $*$ (resp.~$O$, resp.~$\Theta$) if there is no loop (resp.~one loop, resp.~two or more loops) around the corresponding building block.
-We say that a vertex is \bydef{of type} $*$, $O$, or $\Theta$ according to its image by $f$.
-A vertex different from the root is called an \bydef{ordinary vertex}.
+We are now ready to define the decorating graph $G(\calx)$: there is a vertex of $G(\calx)$ for each building block $X_k$, the root being $X_0$.
+Edges of $G(\calx)$ correspond to arrows $f_i$ which are not loops.
+The image of a vertex by $f$ is $*$ (resp.~$\oo$, resp.~$\Theta$) if there is no loop (resp.~one loop, resp.~two or more loops) around the corresponding building block.
+The condition $k\le l$ in the fourth point of the definition of a topological automaton ensures that the oriented graph $G(\calx)$ does not contain any circuit.
+(There may, however, exist circuits in $G(\calx)$ as an unoriented graph.)

-From the decorated graph $(G,f)$ we can reconstruct the space of ends $E$ of $M(\calx)$ as follows.
-Set $p := n_O + 2 n_\Theta$, where $n_O$ (resp.~$n_\Theta$) is the number of vertices of $G$ of type $O$ (resp.~of type $\Theta$).
-Then we consider the alphabet $A=\{a_1,\ldots, a_p\}$ and assign to each vertex $v$ of $T$ either a letter (if $v$ is of type $O$), an unordered pair of letters (if $v$ is of type $\Theta$), or nothing.
-Let $L(G)$ be the set of infinite words $w$ on $A$ that can be obtained according to the following recipe: let $c=v_1\cdots v_l$ be a finite injective path in $G$ starting from the root.
-For each $k\in \{2,\ldots,l-1\}$, choose a finite (possibly empty) word in the letter(s) assigned to $v_k$; then choose an infinite word in the letter(s) assigned to $v_l$; then $w$ is obtained by concatenating all those words.
-Finally, $L(G)$ is topologised as a subset of $A^\nn$ endowed with the product topology.